AchilleasB/rose_tracker_app/README.md

 # Rose Tracker Application

-A computer vision application for tracking and counting roses in images, videos, and real-time camera feeds using YOLOv11 and BoT-SORT tracking algorithm.
+A computer vision application for tracking and counting roses in images, videos, and real-time camera feeds using YOLOv11 and an improved IoU-based tracking algorithm.

 ## Features

 - Image tracking: Process and annotate images with rose detections
 - Video tracking: Track roses in video files with frame-by-frame analysis
 - Real-time tracking: Live rose tracking using webcam or camera feed
+  - Advanced IoU-based tracking for reliable rose identification
+  - Real-time FPS display and performance monitoring
+  - Unique rose counting with ID persistence
+  - Modern, responsive UI with status indicators
-  - Supports browser-based camera access for remote deployment
+  - Browser-based camera access for remote deployment
   - Works with containerized environments like Docker
 - Model retraining: Capability to retrain the model with new data
-- Unique rose counting: Track and count unique roses across frames
+- Unique rose counting: Track and count unique roses across frames with improved tracking algorithm

+## Key Improvements

+- **Enhanced Tracking Algorithm**:
+  - IoU-based tracking for more reliable rose identification
+  - Active and inactive rose state management
+  - Improved handling of occlusions and temporary disappearances
+  - Configurable tracking timeouts for better accuracy

+- **Real-time Performance**:
+  - Live FPS counter showing processing speed
+  - Visual feedback with rose IDs and bounding boxes
+  - Status indicators for camera and tracking state
+  - Error handling and user feedback

+- **User Interface**:
+  - Modern, responsive design
+  - Real-time status updates
+  - Visual feedback for tracking state
+  - Error messages and loading indicators
+  - Smooth animations and transitions

 ## Prerequisites